newAM/stm32-cec/README.md

 ## Status

-This will not be actively maintained.
+This will not be actively maintained, and this does not exist on crates.io.

 At the time I wrote this there were no other HDMI CEC drivers written in rust, I uploaded this for other people to reference.